IronFox/Projector/SOLUTION.md

 The file name doubles as the solution name.
 Solution names should be unique across all of your code repositories.

+Projector can directly open .solution files, and include all referenced .project files.

 ## General syntax

 A minimal .solution file is declared as following: